Tonga: Living, Dying, and Dieting in the Friendly Islands

 Visitors are usually bewildered by the site of Tongan graves.
 Non-Catholic plots are decorated with all the gaudy kitsch of a traveling fairground.
 Sandy mounds topped with decorative banner-like blankets, artificial flowers, photos of Jesus, shells, black volcanic stones, and inverted beer bottles appear arbitrarily along roadsides in and around villages everywhere.
 These gifts are to be used by the deceased in the next life.

 Gift giving is an integral part of the Tongan funeral.
 The body lies in an open casket the night before burial.
 Friends bring mats and tapa, and money to help pay for the funeral.
 In return, the deceased’s family gives gifts of food, usually beef, pork, and yams.
-The occasion is marked with song and prayer, and is generally upbeat in mood.
+The occasion is marked with song and prayer and is generally upbeat in the mood.

 Everyone in the extended family has a role to play, particularly the Fahu, or matriarch.
 Whilst the paternal side leads the proceedings, the maternal side prepares a meal for the guests.
 Everyone dresses in black and wears their best ta’ovala, a woven pandanus mat worn around the waist.
 They may dress this way for periods as short as a few days to as long as several years, depending upon the relationship to the departed.